andrew henderson menu

 Cambodia

-I’ve received several Cambodia e-visas, and the process is about as easy as it gets.
-The hardest part is having a passport photo on hand to scan and upload (which is why I keep about ten passport photos on me at any given time).
+The Cambodian e-visa process is about as easy as it gets.
+The most problematic part is having a physical passport photo to scan and upload (which is why it’s a good idea to keep a few spare passport photos at hand).

 Côte d’Ivoire